cern-eos/eos/doc/configuration/master.rst

 .. code-block:: bash

-   eos -b ns compact on : schedules online compactification for files immedeatly.
-Immedeatly means that the compactification starts within the next minute. eos -b ns compact on 100 : schedules online compactificiation for files with a delay of 100 seconds.
+   eos -b ns compact on : schedules online compactification for files immediately.
+Immedeatly means that the compactification starts within the next minute. eos -b ns compact on 100 : schedules online compactification for files with a delay of 100 seconds.
 The compactification starts with a delay of 100 to max.
 160 seconds. eos -b ns compact on 1 86400 : schedules online compactification for files with a delay of 1 seconds.
 The compactification is rescheduled always one day later automatically. eos -b ns compact on 60 0 all : schedule online compactification for files and directories once in one minute. eos -b ns compact on 60 0 files : schedule online compactification for files once in one minute.